amrendraofficial/amrendraofficial/README.md

 - 💞️ I’m looking to collaborate on LLM Models
 - 📫 How to reach me ...
 ON MY SOCIAL PROFILE
 - 😄 Pronouns: ...
 HE/HIM
 - ⚡ Fun fact: ...
-Founder Of DataRepo
+Founder Of DataRepo Private Limited

 <!---
 amrendraofficial/amrendraofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.